 2/3 cup extra-virgin olive oil

 Serve at room temperature.
-Store leftover chimichurri in airtight glass jar in refrigerator for 3 to 5 days.
+Store leftover chimichurri in airtight 16 oz. glass mason jar in the refrigerator for 3 to 5 days.